 In each sheet, you have information about each country (like Capital, Currency Code, ...)

 We want to return all the capital names for each country in another worksheet.

 In a basic approach, basic Excel users will connect the content of cell B2 for each worksheet manually.
 It's the worst that you can do 😱

-Of course, when you look at all the references, it's easy to notice that the name of the worksheets is the same as the value in column A. So the idea here is : "Instead of creating a lot of manual references, let's create 1 formula with the values of the column A"
+Of course, when you look at all the references, it's easy to notice that the name of the worksheets is the same as the value in column A. So the idea here is: "Instead of creating a lot of manual references, let's create 1 formula with the values of column A"

 The detail of the reference is

 - First position the Sheet Name

 - Second information the symbol exclamation mark to split the sheet name and the reference of the cell

 - Third, we have the reference of the cell.

 Build the dynamic reference

-So the idea is to replace the worksheets' reference (UK, Italy, France, Spain, ...) by the values of the cells in column A.
+So the idea is to replace the worksheets' reference (UK, Italy, France, Spain, ...) with the values of the cells in column A.